 Stop Hurting Your Dog: Throw Out Prong, Choke, and Shock Collars

-Last year, a couple in Singapore did an experiment: They both tried on a shock collar and a prong collar to see what they feel like.
+Last year, a couple in Singapore did an experiment: Each person tried on a shock collar and a prong collar to see what they felt like.
 They summed it up as follows:

 And the prong collar left red marks around the man’s neck, even though he hadn’t forcefully tugged or yanked on it.

 Try to imagine metal prongs working their way into your neck.
-That’s happened to countless dogs, including Roc, who was found in South Carolina with a prong collar embedded deeply into his skin and another dog named Rocky found with a choke chain embedded at least an inch into his neck.
+That has happened to countless dogs, including Roc, who was found in South Carolina with a prong collar embedded deeply into his skin, and Rocky, who was found with a choke chain embedded at least an inch into his neck.

-Even when dogs aren’t experiencing serious or fatal injuries as a result of wearing these collars, they’re often left traumatized.
+Even when dogs don’t sustain serious or fatal injuries as a result of wearing these collars, they’re often traumatized by them.
 A Melbourne, Florida, K-9 named Canto apparently suffered from severe psychological trauma and sustained injuries to his neck from the “prolonged overuse” of an electric shock collar.
 A Pennsylvania woman said that her dog “completely withdrew and isolated and … he looked broken” after being shocked at a boarding kennel.

 If you’re using a shock, prong, or choke collar, please stop immediately.
 Humane harnesses are available, and in fact, many companion animal supply stores rightfully refuse to sell painful collars.